 Coping with the Diagnosis of Cancer

 Learning that you or someone you love has cancer can make you feel that your world is being turned upside down.
 Everything in life may suddenly feel out of control.
 This is because you did not choose cancer.
-Your initial thoughts may be, "How could this have happened to me?" and "How will I get through this?"
+Your first thoughts may be, "How could this have happened to me?" and "How will I get through this?"
 A cancer diagnosis is shocking and overwhelming.
-However, the prognosis of certain cancers continues to improve and the chance of being cured continues to increase.
-No matter what you may be told about the prognosis, there is always something that can be done and you must try to remain hopeful and in control of the decisions that will need to be made.
+But the prognosis of certain cancers continues to improve and the chance of being cured continues to increase.
+No matter what you may be told about the prognosis, there is always something that can be done.
+You must try to remain hopeful and in control of the decisions that will need to be made.

 Coping with the diagnosis